← Back to Explore

 - Review the permissions assigned to the implicated user to ensure that the least privilege principle is being followed.

-- Implement security defaults [provided by Google](https://cloud.google.com/security-command-center/docs/how-to-investigate-threats).
+- Implement security best practices [outlined](https://support.google.com/a/answer/7587183) by Google.

 - Determine the initial vector abused by the attacker and take action to prevent reinfection via the same vector.